tiyd-ruby-2016-09/tiyd-ruby-2016-09.github.io/before/pre-work.md

 ## Next Steps

 If you've internalized the concepts from above, you will be ready for the first day.
-I'll be distributing a (hopefully) short assignment to help you gut-check whether you've really internalized the concepts.
+I'll be distributing an assignment to help you gut-check whether you've really internalized the concepts.

 Many of you are coming into class with some non-trivial Ruby experience, and I'll be asking correspondingly more out of you.
 If you've got some Ruby or general programming background already: